 The exhibition starts with information about the ship’s conception and construction, including over 300 artefacts dating back over 100 years.
 This leads to recreations of the luxurious interiors, such as the Grand Staircase, First Class Cabin and the cold, starry deck.
 Meanwhile, memorabilia from the movie is also on display, with snippets of music from the soundtrack to set the mood.
 It was a great afternoon exploring and familiarising myself again with what happened, but I was a little disappointed with the few real items they actually had from the ship.

 The experience ends in the Memorial Gallery, where I learn that Kate Connolly and both of her friends sadly died on that cold early morning of April 15, 1912.

 A few interesting facts I came across:

-- Inspiration for Rose and Jack in the movie came from many of the true love stories on the Titanic.
+- The inspiration for Rose and Jack in the movie came from many of the true love stories on the Titanic.
 Thirteen couples on-board the ship were on their honeymoon.

 - As the Titanic began to sink, eight brave musicians came together and played throughout the chaos.

-Once you’ve finished, there is a gift shop to browse; I walked away with a exhibition program, notebook, set of postcards for my collection and a mug so not a bad haul!
+Once you’ve finished, there is a gift shop to browse; I walked away with an exhibition program, a notebook, a set of postcards for my collection and a mug so not a bad haul!
 I visited with my mum who got a “Heart of the Ocean” necklace – suitable for a special occasion one day, I’m sure.